 1) Collect disaster supplies

-The devastation incurred by Hurricane Katrina is graphic evidence of just how destructive natural disasters can be.
+The devastation incurred by Hurricane Katrina or Maria is graphic evidence of just how destructive natural disasters can be.
 Those affected were without electricity, water, domestic gas, telephone and even shelter.
 To be prepared, collect the following items and store them so that they will easily be found in the event of an emergency — but not so easily that you end up depleting the supplies without realizing it.
 Some people store these items in a section of the basement or a closet that is used infrequently.
 Decide what will work best for you.

 - Bottled water (1 gallon per person per day; three-day supply ideal)

-- Cash (ATM and credit cards may not work or be accepted by businesses)
+- Cash (ATM and credit cards may not work or be accepted by businesses) I suggest also having some gold or silver in case fiat cash becomes worthless.

 - Clothing and underwear